 tidy2.school=tidy.school %>%

-The first 10 rows of tidy2.school
+The first 10 rows of tidy2.school are displayed

 below.